wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/integrate_bento_analysis_230922.rst

       ::

-         no external python path was provided, but a giotto python environment was found and will be used
+         external python path provided and will be used

 2 Dataset explanation
 =====================